Hfriggi/AstroBot/README.txt

 # AstroBot
-This script made in python gets the AstroPhotography Of the Day (APOD) from NASA.APOD and Astrobin APOD and post in a twitter account using Twitter API.
+This script in python gets the AstroPhotography Of the Day (APOD) from NASA.APOD and Astrobin APOD and post in a twitter account using Twitter API.

 For use this script, you will need to get yours keys from Twitter API and put then in a archive called keys.txt one by line in this order: